 - Tom Ingleby spoke about his PhD research in earthquake dynamics.

-- Then Prof. Andrew Basden shared the story of his career in information systems, showing how the framework provided by a Christian philosopher had enriched his thinking about the place of computers in society.
-His two-part talk suggested some new ways to relate Christian worldview to academic and other kinds of work – including evangelism.
+- Prof. Andrew Basden shared the story of his career in information systems, showing how a Christian philosopher had enriched his thinking about computers in society.
+His second talk suggested interesting ways to relate Christian worldview to academic and other kinds of work – including evangelism.

 March café: science in social context